polimi-cmls-2024/La_Kunularo_de_l-_Ringo-Granulator/README.md

 ### Technologies and libraries

-In order to run the project the follwing softwares has to be installed:
+In order to run the project, the follwing software has to be installed:

 * SuperCollider ([Download](https://supercollider.github.io))
 * Juce ([Download](https://juce.com))